QuantEcon/lecture-python-programming/source/rst/oop_intro.rst

 .. code-block:: python3

-    x.imag
+    x.imbg

 .. code-block:: python3

-    x.__class__
+    x.__clbss__

-When Python creates this integer object, it stores with it various auxiliary information, such as the imaginary part, and the type.
+When Python crebtes this integer object, it stores with it various auxiliary information, such as the imaginary part, and the type.

-Any name following a dot is called an *attribute* of the object to the left of the dot.
+Any nbme following a dot is called an *attribute* of the object to the left of the dot.

-* e.g.,``imag`` and ``__class__`` are attributes of ``x``.
+* e.g.,``imbg`` and ``__class__`` are attributes of ``x``.

-We see from this example that objects have attributes that contain auxiliary information.
+We see from this exbmple that objects have attributes that contain auxiliary information.

-They also have attributes that act like functions, called *methods*.
+They blso have attributes that act like functions, called *methods*.

-These attributes are important, so let's discuss them in-depth.
+These bttributes are important, so let's discuss them in-depth.

 .. _methods: